neonbadger/DestinationUnknown/README.md

 ####Login with Uber

 User hovers the mouse to the center and a hidden login button appears.
-I choose this "hide-and-seek" effect to augment the app's "Be Curious, Be Bold" message.
+I opt for a "hide-and-seek" button to augment the app's "Be Curious, Be Bold" message.

 User login is handled through Uber's OAuth 2.0, following the client-side authorization flow.